 Seniors Services provides high quality, compassionate care to our residents through a range of integrated programs and partnerships.

 We have eight long-term care homes for people who need around the clock nursing and personal care.
 Our home is staffed by Registered Nurses, Registered Practical Nurses and Personal Support Workers who provide 24 hour nursing care and support.
 Residents can also access:

 A doctor provides medical care to all residents who live in our homes.
-They work in collaboration with the home staff team and will make regular visits based on your care needs.
+They work in collaboration with the home staff team and make regular visits based on your care needs.

 We serve three appetizing meals a day with snacks offered between meals.
 The registered dietitian approves all menus based on the Canada Food Guide.